hochschule-darmstadt/openartbrowser/README.md

 - default elasticSearch url is 'http://openartbrowser.org/api/_search'

-- to call a locally running elasticsearch docker container, run `ng build --configuration=e_local`
+- to call a locally running elasticsearch docker container, run `npm run start_elocal` or `ng build --configuration=e_local`

 - To change elasticSearch url to another server, change the above url in ‚app/src/app/core/services/data.service.ts‘

+## Local Elasticsearch

+To build and run the elasticsearch docker container for local development, run the docker_elastic.sh script in the scripts directory.
+The building might take some time because of the included wiki crawling.
+For the docker container the wiki crawling is limited to a specific amount of objects per category.
+This amount is represented by the **DEV_LIMIT** variable in the **ArtAntologyCrawler.py** script and thus can be adjusted there.